satansdeer/satansdeer.github.com/src/pages/posts/new-es10-es2019-javascript-features/index.md

 To do this we map through the fruits array with index and for each fruit we return an array combining fruit and fruit name with same index.

-If we log it we'll see that we got a two dimentional array of fruits and their names.
+If we log it we'll see that we got a two dimensional array of fruits and their names.

-Let's change `map` to `flatMap` - now we get a regular one dimentional array of fruits with their names.
+Let's change `map` to `flatMap` - now we get a regular one dimensional array of fruits with their names.

 ## String.trimStart/trimEnd

-String prototype also got some updates, now we can trim whitespaces from beginning or end of our string using trimLeft / trimRight methors:
+String prototype also got some updates, now we can trim whitespaces from beginning or end of our string using trimLeft / trimRight methods:

 ```js
 const untrimmedString = "     Trim me 😢    ";